1906 Incident Response and Reporting

 -

-Defines the resources and management support needed to effectively maintain and mature an incident response capability
+Defines the resources and management support needed to effectively maintain and mature an incident response capability;

 -

-Is reviewed and approved by designated agency officials
+Is reviewed and approved by designated agency officials at a minimum on an annual basis; and

 -